stephencelis/ghi/README.markdown

 See 'ghi help <command>' for more information on a specific command.
 ```

+## Contributing

+1. Fork this repo
+2. Do your work:
+  1. Make your changes
+  2. Run `rake build`
+  3. Make sure your changes work
+3. Open a pull request!

 ## FAQ

 - __Where does ghi look for issues?__